juicedata/juicefs/docs/en/reference/command_reference.md

 ### `juicefs warmup` {#warmup}

 Download data to local cache in advance, to achieve better performance on application's first read.
 You can specify a mount point path to recursively warm-up all files under this path.
 You can also specify a file through the `--file` option to only warm-up the files contained in it.

+If the files needing warming up resides in many different directories, you should specify their names in a text file, and pass to the `warmup` command using the `--file` option, allowing `juicefs warmup` to download concurrently, which is significantly faster than calling `juicefs warmup` multiple times, each with a single file.

 #### Synopsis